Fernbridge, California

 Fernbridge is an unincorporated community at an elevation of 39 ft in Humboldt County, California, named for a historic bridge, 3 mi west-northwest of Fortuna.
-The bridge is the world's longest poured concrete bridge and was the only bridge on the lower Eel River to survive the mid-century floods.
+The Fernbridge bridge is the world's longest poured concrete bridge in operation.
+It was the only bridge on the lower Eel River to survive the mid-century floods.

-Town of Fernbridge
+Village of Fernbridge

 The unincorporated area named Fernbridge lies between the Eel River and Highway 101 bisected by unused Northwestern Pacific Railroad tracks.
-The Humboldt Creamery, a roadhouse, the old railway depot, several warehouses, a fuel depot and several houses line Fernbridge Drive (Old U.S. 101) which now serves as an access road between exits 691 and 692.

-Fernbridge is a stop on the Humboldt Transit Authority fixed route transit bus systems, served by the Redwood Transit System connecting north and south Humboldt along 101.
-Fernbridge ZIP Code is 95540 and the community is inside area code 707.
+The Humboldt Creamery, a roadhouse, the old railway depot, several warehouses, a fuel station and a few houses and other businesses are built along Fernbridge Drive (Old U.S. 101), which now serves as an access road between exits 691 and 692.Fernbridge is a stop on the Humboldt Transit Authority fixed route transit bus systems, served by the Redwood Transit System connecting north and south Humboldt along 101.
+Fernbridge ZIP Code is 95540 and the community is inside telephone area code 707.

 The United States Geological Survey maintains a webcam overlooking Fernbridge, and a river gage of water level at the bridge.

 Early history

-The area was first named Singley Station in 1885 after George Singley who ran a ferry across the Eel River from 1876 to 1880.
-As soon as the station was built, a stage ran on a regular schedule to connect to the train.
+The area was first named Singley Station in 1885 after George Singley who ran a ferry across the Eel River from 1876 to 1889.
+As soon as a train station was built, a stage ran on a regular schedule to connect to the train.
 By 1891, the ferry was pulled by a steam winch and a seasonal pontoon bridge was added in the summer.

-The town name was changed to Fernbridge from Singley's Station about two years after the Fernbridge was built across the Eel in 1910-1911.
+The town name was changed to Fernbridge from Singley Station about two years after the Fernbridge was built across the Eel in 1910–1911.
 The first post office at Fernbridge opened in 1924.

 In 1934, when California numbered and marked California State Route 1, the route began in Las Cruces, California and ended at Fernbridge, although by 1984, admitting the route was not feasible south of Ferndale, this section of Route 1 was renumbered to State Highway 211.